What are the Benefits of Yoga for Women?

 Approximately 13% of women experience a major depressive episode during pregnancy and the postpartum period.
 Research has documented poor outcomes associated with depression, such as higher rates of preeclampsia, spontaneous abortion, and complications during pregnancy and labor.
-Prenatal yoga has been associated with reduced depression and anxiety, and has been shown to support women with high-risk pregnancies by reducing the potential for pregnancy-induced hypertension or preeclampsia.
+Prenatal yoga has been associated with reduced depression and anxiety and has been shown to support women with high-risk pregnancies by reducing the potential for pregnancy-induced hypertension or preeclampsia.
 The transition to motherhood can have a significant impact in the areas of work and relationships.
 Further, postpartum women often experience weight gain coupled with decreased physical activity following childbirth, with weight gain an important factor contributing to poor emotional health during this time.
-A regular postpartum yoga practice may affect change in these areas by helping to cultivate and support vitality, energy, weight loss, and social functioning.
-Morever, the physical aspect of yoga can counteract inactivity and agitation associated with depression and anxiety, as well as to promot self-master and self-efficacy.
+Regular postpartum yoga practice may affect change in these areas by helping to cultivate and support vitality, energy, weight loss, and social functioning.
+Moreover, the physical aspect of yoga can counteract inactivity and agitation associated with depression and anxiety, as well as promote self-mastery and self-efficacy.

 Menopause is defined as the cessation of ovarian function and marks the completion of a woman’s reproductive phase.
 The transition to menopause, called the perimenopausal period, usually occurs in women between the ages of 45 and 55 and generally takes several years to unfold.